Manan-Singh/SwiftTrading/README.md

 6. We prepared to ship our project from development to production.

 ## Retrospective
 During this project, there were things that went well/wrong.
+We figured out what we would change and what we learned from this project.
 ### Some of the things that went well:
 - Thought of overall architecture prior to initial development
 - team communication was strong